YOUR CAPITAL IS AT RISK

 If you are interested in trading CFD, Plus500 may be the right broker for you.
 The platform offers 2033 CFDs, including 50 currency pairs, which is slightly higher than most forex brokers.

 Plus500 has a minimum deposit of €100 and does not give active traders or VIP clients discounts.
-Plus500 appears to offer competitive spreads on most of its major forex pairs, while minor pairs are mixed..
+Plus500 appears to offer variable and competitive spreads on most of its major forex pairs, while minor pairs are mixed..

 After rapidly expanding across Europe, they launched their English language platform in the UK in 2015.
 DEGIRO and other Hargreaves Lansdown alternatives such as AvaTrade, OANDA, and Interactive Investor appeal to those who don't feel Hargreaves Lansdown is the right fit for them.